eriktholmes/interpreting_mnist/README.md

 ## Philosophy

-I learn by building — not just by reading.
-This repo reflects that.
-The goal isn’t to “beat MNIST,” but to **see what’s happening inside**.
+I learn by building things/working on projects: this repo reflects that.
+The goal is to **see what’s happening inside** of an MLP network trained on MNIST.
 I want to understand how even small networks form internal representations, and how we might design tools to probe, interpret, and improve them.
+This is one of many projects with an interpretability focus but I figured I would start here with the basics.

-If you have suggestions, corrections, or want to riff on any of this — open an issue or drop me a message.
+If you have suggestions, corrections, or other feedback let me know!